j0lama/j0lama.github.io/_posts/2019-7-10-nas-attack.md

 mtd5: 00010000 00002000 "ENV"
 ```

-All this sectos can be accessed in the */dev* folder, through the files listed in the first word of each line (mtd0, mtd1, mtd2, mtd3, mtd4 and mtd5).
+All these sectors can be accessed in the */dev* folder, through the files listed in the first word of each line (mtd0, mtd1, mtd2, mtd3, mtd4 and mtd5).

 Now to dump all this sectors we just have to dump them using *cat*.
 A easy way to get files from the NAS server is using the USB port that is accessed through the folder created in the */home* directory when a USB storage device is connected.

 With all sectors dumped in my computer it's time to analyze them.

-The interesting files are those that corresponds with file systems because is there where all the applications reside.
+The interesting files are those that corresponds to file systems because is there where all the applications reside.
-There are a lot of way to modify a file systems such as the Bootfs or Rootfs sectors now dumped in files.
+There are a lot of ways to modify a file systems such as the *Bootfs* or *Rootfs* sectors now dumped in files.
 The most obvious one is extract the file system, mount it in a folder, modify some files and compress the file system again in a flash image.

-But I just want to modify a imagen used in the web application to proof that I am able to modify permanently the flash rom.
+But I just want to modify an imagen used in the web application to proof that I am able to modify permanently the flash rom.

-For that, I wrote this simple Python script that find a file inside another file and replace it with a different one of the same size.
+For that, I wrote this simple Python script that finds a file inside another file and replaces it with a different one of the same size.
 ```python

 ```

-With the file system image modified with a new image now its time to overwrite the flash and to do this the system give us a simple tool call *flashcp*:
+With the file system image modified with a new image now is time to overwrite the flash.
+To do this the system gives us a simple tool call *flashcp*:
 ```bash
 ~ # flashcp